xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

      * Enable PMD incremental analysis (cache results between builds to speed up processing).
      * This is a shortcut for pmd plugin's {@code pmd.incrementalAnalysis } configuration option.
      * Option is disabled by default due to possible side effects with build gradle cache or incremental builds.
+     * @deprecated from gradle 6.4 incremental analysis is enabled by default in pmd plugin!
+This option will not
+     * disable it (property is useful only for enabling it in gradle 5.6 - 6.3).
      */
     pmdIncremental = false